ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 Pages - Display the entities.

-Controllers - Define the template - for the entity types pages (the templates generate the pages and an entity will need at least 2 pages a "view entity" page and a "edit entity" page)
+Controllers - Define the templates - for the entity types pages (the templates generate the pages and an entity will need at least 2 pages a "view entity" page and a "edit entity" page)

 Models - Locate the template data - for the entity types pages.